Ellie Cole OAM Book as a speaker/entertainer for your next event

 Topics for Ellie Cole OAM

 Shifting your mindset can be the difference between a happy, fulfilled existence and a daily struggle.
 After a year of unsuccessful chemotherapy, Ellie’s parents made the heartbreaking decision to amputate her leg.
-She jumped into a swimming pool eight weeks later for rehabilitation - and from that moment built an inspiring and glittering career.
+She jumped into a swimming pool eight weeks later for rehabilitation-and from that moment built an inspiring and glittering career.
 Ellie focuses on embracing life and adapting to change.
 She believes that having a disability has taught her that things don’t always go our way, and how important it is to focus on the positive and move forward.
-A lot of people have emotional limitations that prevent them from living the lives they want to live - but Ellie says these are stepping stones that are easy to overcome - once you know how. - Diversity and inclusion and positive impact
+A lot of people have emotional limitations that prevent them from living the lives they want to live-but Ellie says these are stepping stones that are easy to overcome-once you know how. - Diversity, inclusion & positive impact

 The tourism industry contributes 10.8 billion dollars to our Australian Visitor Economy, which is greater than the Chinese tourism industry.
 With an estimated 20% of Australian adults having a disability and an ageing population, the disability sector is set to grow.
 So, how we can change our world to accommodate people living with an impairment?
 Through the process of universal design our world can be accessed, understood and used by all people regardless of their age, size, ability or disability.
 An inclusive world is not waiting for a special occasion to address issues in our environment, but by doing the best we can to address issues in our communities so they are able to be enjoyed by all. - Master of ceremonies and event hosting